plexsystems/sinker/README.md

 ### List command

+Prints a list of either the `source` or `target` images that exist in the image manifest.
+This can be useful for piping into additional tooling that acts on image urls.

 ```
 $ sinker list target
 ```

-Prints a list of either the `source` or `target` images.
-This can be useful for piping into additional tooling that acts on image urls.

 #### --output flag (optional)